Marriage License Requirements:

 The person performing the marriage ceremony MUST possess a Certificate of Permission to Perform Marriages in the state of Nevada and be issued by a County Clerk from the State of Nevada.
 Most churches and commercial wedding chapels use only authorized ministers or religious officials, but we suggest you confirm that the minister or religious official is properly authorized.
-Couples may check the state-wide data base of authorized marriage officiants here.
-PLEASE SELECT "ALL COUNTIES" BEFORE STARTING YOUR SEARCH.
-If you do not find your marriage officiant's name, please call the Marriage License Bureau office, 702-671-0580.
+Couples may check the Nevada Marriage Officiant Public Search website.
+Select "ALL COUNTIES" before starting your search.
+If you do not find your Marriage Officiant's name, please call the Marriage License Bureau office at (702) 671-0600.

 An out-of-state minister or religious official may obtain permission to perform a single marriage ceremony in the State of Nevada.
 Please see the Marriage Officiants tab under Clerk Services for information on how to apply for a Certificate of Permission to Perform a Single Marriage Ceremony in Nevada.